-Despite widespread unrest the re-election of Mahmoud Ahmadinejad is formally certified by the Council of Guardians.
+Despite widespread unrest the re-election of Mahmoud Ahmadinejad is formally certified by the Council of Guardians

 August 5, 2009 -

 , demonstrations break out in major Iranian cities and are met with reportedly brutal force by security officers.

-February 22, 2011 - Two Iranian warships pass through the Suez Canal, the first such ships to sail through the Canal since the 1979 revolution.
+February 22, 2011 - Two Iranian warships pass through the Suez Canal, the first such ships to sail through the canal since the 1979 revolution.

 November 29, 2011 - Hundreds of Iranian protesters storm Great Britain's embassy and a separate diplomatic compound in Tehran.
 The next day, Great Britain evacuates all embassy staff in Iran and orders that Iran immediately close its embassy in London.

 European Union foreign ministers agree to impose sanctions on Iranian firms and individuals in response to protesters storming the British Embassy in Tehran.
 Italy withdraws its ambassador.

-December 1, 2011 - The U.S. Senate passes economic sanctions against Iran.
+The US Senate passes economic sanctions

 January 23, 2012 - The European Union announces it will ban the import of Iranian crude oil and petroleum products.